 - Canola oil (also called rapeseed oil); and

 Olive oil contains heart-healthy monounsaturated fat, antioxidants and oleocanthal, a compound that can lower inflammation and pain.
 Take two to three tablespoons per day for cooking or in salad dressings or other dishes.
-Extra virgin olive oil is less refined and processed.
-It retains more nutrients than standard varieties

 Avoid processed foods: Processed foods such as cookies, chips and other snacks can be high in unhealthy fats, which are linked with inflammation.
-Choose fresh fruit instead.
+Choose fresh fruit and vegetables instead.
 Canned goods – vegetables and soups – are often high in sodium, which raises blood pressure.
 Look for low sodium options, or go with fresh or frozen vegetables.

 Fish oil supplements are available as capsules or as a liquid.
-Bottled fish oil is generally the most convenient and least expensive way to take the dose needed to reduce inflammation.

 Evening primrose oil may help maintain healthy joints by modifying inflammation.